GetLuna/Documentation/variables.md

 The password required to access the database.

 ### `$db_prefix`
 The table prefix used within the database (to allow multiple Luna installs within one database).
-This can also (and should be) accessed using `$db→prefix`, for more information see the <a href="dblayer.php">Database layer</a> page.
+This can also (and should be) accessed using `$db→prefix`, for more information see [database layer](dblayer).

 ### `$cookie_name`
 The name of the cookie which Luna uses to keep track of a users session.